What Is ‘Glaucoma’?

 Some Final Advice

-- must come to the clinic regularly when called
+- Must come to the clinic regularly when called

-- use eye drops and/or tablets on time
+- Use eye drops and/or tablets on time

-- not stop treatment for even one day (unless directed by the doctor for some special test
+- Not stop treatment for even one day (unless directed by the doctor for some special test

-- be sure to notify the doctor if there is any change in his condition.
+- Be sure to notify the doctor if there is any change in his condition.